Absentee ballot concerns put spotlight on mail delivery

 Wicker has been vocal in his dismissal of claims that Postmaster General Louis DeJoy is attempting to slow delivery of mail-in ballots and interfere with the election process.
 In Amory, the state’s senior U.S. senator said he believes the USPS has enough resources on hand to meet the needs of the moment.

 “Mail volume is down, but there is a $15 billion surplus,” Wicker said.
-“They’re in very decent shape to get the mail to us, and there is extra cash available for them to draw on.
-Reports of postal workers being overworked is only part of the story, if it’s even a part of it [at all].”
+“They’re in very decent shape to get the mail to us, and there is extra cash available for them to draw on.”

 Kelly did have at least some concerns about the quality of postal delivery.